 - Contact their treatment provider.
 DBT programs have a structured protocol to help de-escalate and manage emergency situations.

 - Enlist the help of a close friend or family member

-- Take your child to the nearest hospital emergency room (if you can do so safely)
+- Take your child to the nearest hospital emergency room

 - Call 911